 Vermiculite is a mica-like mineral that serves as a soil amendment.
-It is mined out of the ground and, when heated, curls up.
+It is mined out of the ground, exfoliated, treated with extreme heat and pressure to force it to expand.
 The resulting worm-like, curly appearance is responsible for its name, which comes from the Latin vermiculus, meaning "insect larva" (ultimately from the Latin vermis, meaning "worm").

 After being heated, not only does it curl, but it also expands and comes away sterilized.
 Both of these traits are important to gardeners.

-Due to its expansion, vermiculites capacity to retain water is increased.
-Plus, the fact that it is sterile means that gardeners do not have to worry that the vermiculite is harboring pathogens that could kill their plants.
+Due to its expansion, vermiculite's capacity to retain water is increased.
+Plus, the fact that it is sterile means that gardeners do not have to worry that vermiculite is harboring pathogens that could kill their plants.
+The porous surface is great for retaining moisture and nutrients.
+The non-toxic mineral won't deteriorate in the soil, meaning it lasts a long time.
+It helps improve the structure of the soil, with the unique shape trapping water and nutrients for plants to access as needed.
+It improves drainage and lightens heavy soils, providing a more conducive environment for plant roots.

 Why Vermiculite Is Used in Soilless Potting Mixes